babelsociety/website/content/blog/in-depth-economy/index.md

 Babel emphasizes active involvement.
 If our desires aren't met by our current production, then it is up to us to satisfy them.

 For example, suppose that there isn't enough bread in our community due to lack of bakeries.
-If we perceive it as a big lack, then it would be normal in Babel to join a bakery and learn the trade, or perhaps research how to produce more bread.
+If we perceive it as a big lack, then it would be normal in Babel to join a bakery and learn the trade, or perhaps research how to produce more bread, or even by getting together the right people for a new bakery.

 How we solve the issue depends on our aptitudes, but the point is to act upon a problem we care for, solving it for both ourselves and the community. **By satisfying our personal desire, we also satisfy that desire for many more people**.
+This is the spirit of our main design principle.

 Others will help and follow, but it's up to each of us to improve our community. **Don't wait for others, act!**